AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

     `T_02.
 Verify Transport layer by sending traffic to the public IP of Aviatrix Controller with IP/Protocol/Port`_

     `T_03.
-Verify Application layer by sending ICMP traffic to the domain name of Aviatrix Controller`_
+[OPTIONAL] Verify Application layer by sending ICMP traffic to the domain name of Aviatrix Controller`_

     `T_04.
 Verify connectivity between user’s environment and Aviatrix Controller`_

-2. Troubleshoot Deployment
+2. Troubleshoot Deployment configuration

    * Aviatrix